La Comer

-Comercial City Fresko, S. de R.L. de C.V. is a Mexican holding company of hypermarkets headquartered in Mexico City, Mexico.
+Grupo La Comer (Comercial City Fresko, S. de R.L. de C.V.; subsidiary of La Cómer, S.A.B. de C.V.; doing business as laComer) is a Mexican holding company of hypermarkets headquartered in Mexico City, Mexico.
 It operates the hypermarkets La Comer, City Market, Fresko and Sumesa, which have a strong presence in Mexico City and Central Mexico.

 Founded in 1944 as Controladora Comercial Mexicana, it reported revenues of US$3.6 billion for 2014.
 Controladora Comercial Mexicana was listed on the Mexican Stock Exchange since 1991 and is a constituent of the IPC, the main benchmark index of Mexican stocks.

-In 2016 Controladora Comercial Mexicana was rebranded to La Comer after selling the brand to Organización Soriana.
+In 2016, Controladora Comercial Mexicana was spun off into La Comer after selling the brand to Organización Soriana.

 Formats

 As of January 4, 2016, the new company "La Comer" was born, successor to the original company founded in 1930, which intends to manage the four profitable formats of the company, identified as City Market, Fresko, Sumesa and the new entity, known as "La Comer".
 Unlike the previous company, it will not offer massive discounts but exclusively in El Buen Fin and its new concept of season of offers, Temporada Naranja (national publicity campaign, successor of Julio Regalado); In addition, the new store will no longer offer clothing or footwear in its new formats.
 As announced, the company indicates that it will have 54 units.